ReemaAH/Casting-Agency/README.md

 # Casting-Agency Project

 ## Introduction
-The final project in Udacity full-stack developer Nanodegree, The idea of this project is to create a Casting Agency app that is responsible for creating movies and managing and assigning actors to those movies.
+This is the final project in Udacity full-stack developer Nanodegree.
+The idea of this project is to create a Casting Agency app that is responsible for creating movies and managing and assigning actors to those movies.
 Authorized users can interact with the API to view,add,update,delete Movies and Actors.
-There are three types of roles and they are:
+There are three types of roles in the app, and they are:
     1. Casting Assistant
     2. Casting Director
     3. Casting Director